Wed Nov 22 2023

 Stakeholders always wanted us to commit to those best guesses and then they would “hold us accountable”.
 Which usually resulted in an adversarial approach to estimating and a vicious cycle where technology would create heavily padded estimates that felt “safe”.
 It’s a crazy way to start a project.

 Agile project management approaches for estimating and forecasting are superior and deliver better results.
 This is what I like to call, reality-based forecasting.
-Let’s dive a little deeper into reality-based forecasting and why I think that Agile Projects are better!
+Let’s dive a little deeper into reality-based forecasting and why I think that Agile Project forecasts are better!

 In a traditional plan-driven project, the planning is done at the beginning when we have the least information about the project.
 Most of the plans we create at the beginning of a project are incorrect.

 And we get locked into those plans.
 As I mentioned in Project Managers Still Don’t Get Agile, studies have shown that nearly 2/3 of what we build in a typical project is not actually needed or used.

 The people doing the work of the Analysis phase won’t usually be the ones designing or testing.
 And since there is usually pressure to maintain a schedule, one phase is rarely completed before the next begins.

 And then there is the real world where people are spreading their time among multiple projects and work sits around waiting for people to become available.